wp-plugins/wp-toolbar-removal/readme.txt

 Without a doubt things will continue to change, and it’ll be fun watching as WordPress continues to evolve, Toolbar and all :)
 == Screenshots ==
 = Plugin Screenshots =
-1. The 'old' WP Admin Bar: bigger, clunkier, and redundant ...
+1. "Old" Admin Bar: bigger, clunkier, and redundant ...
-2. The 'new' WP ToolBar: smaller, simpler, and bamboozled!
-No option to disable for back-end!
+2. "New" ToolBar: smaller, simpler, but redundant ...
-3. The 'old' WP Admin Bar User Profile Settings: full control ...
+3. "Old" Admin Bar User Profile Settings: full control ...
-4. The 'new' WP ToolBar User Profile Settings: bamboozled!
-No option to disable for back-end!
+4. "New" ToolBar User Profile Settings: bamboozled!
+No option to disable for backend.
+== Add-On ==
+[Toolbar Node Removal](http://wordpress.org/extend/plugins/wp-toolbar-node-removal/), is the first add-on of [Toolbar Removal](http://wordpress.org/extend/plugins/wp-toolbar-removal/), to make easly Node/Group removal, for specific Third Party Plugins Node Group, on future, without modify master code.
+To Removal of all "Text Links Alone" on DashBoard Backend and User Frontend, for any Plugin that put it on "Admin ToolBar", is simple  necessary, download install and activate only ToolBar Node Removal, and not ToolBar Removal, without loosing cache improvements on complex, and busy, WordPress installations.
+You can put ToolBar Node Removal, via ftp, to directory /mu-plugins/ and you activate automatically without any action, or needed refresh!
+Is also possible put ToolBar Removal, to directory /mu-plugins/ since first setup, and removal it is active, by default, before and after first installation of WordPress.
 == Changelog ==
 `
 All previous release, prior of latest stable, are deprecated, and no longer supported on this project: is very suggested upgrade to the latest build always!
 `
 `
 √ Speedup Frontend Loading
 √ Speedup Backennd Loading